madacol/aboutme/resume.md

 # Marco D'Agostini

-I'm a Venezuelan-Italian Software Developer with a degree in Mechanical Maintenance Engineer

 # Summary

 - **3+ years of experience in *Web Development***, using mostly React, NodeJs / Express, Mysql, Svelte, Python, Ruby / Sinatra.